brettz9/atyourcommand/README.md

 				URL, `<a>`, canvas to data URL (including of image or video elements as in QR Secret Decoder Ring), textarea and input content (including selection ranges within), etc.
-		1. If hidden are chosen (or none), context will be page context
+		1. If hidden are chosen (or none), context will be page context (no text box for selector)
 	1. Additional queries to be supplied to designated context
 		1. (Hidden and/or non-hidden; allowable with any context as not selection-dependent)
+		1. Allow text box for these retrieval selectors

 1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)